 Two brothers never married either and stayed living in the farmhouse, so the three siblings somehow managed to live together…although family members have commented that they mostly co-existed, not communicating much at all.

-My grandma is to the right of my dad in the picture and my grandpa, her husband, is shown holding Dad’s sister.
-I was surprised how comfortable they all seem together.
+My grandma is on the right of my dad in the picture and my grandpa, her husband, is shown holding Dad’s sister.
+I notice how comfortable they all look together.